SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 # Creating Matter Applications using SLC CLI

-The Silicon Labs Configurator (SLC) defines a way of creating and configuring embedded software projects for Silicon Labs IoT devices.
-The SLC Command Line Interface (SLC-CLI) tool resolves project and component dependencies and generates a project for a specified embedded target and build system (for example, GNU tools via a Makefile).
-See _UG520: Software Project Generation and Configuration with SLC-CLI_ for a complete description.
+The Silicon Labs Configurator (SLC) offers command-line access to application configuration and generation functions. [**Software Project Generation and Configuration with SLC-CLI**](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-tools-slc-cli/) provides a complete description and instructions on downloading and using the SLC-CLI tool.

 This guide lists the steps that can be followed to create and build a Silicon Labs Matter SLC project using SLC-CLI and `make`.
 These scripts are evaluation quality and have been verified to work on Ubuntu 22.04.3 LTS and MacOS Version 13.5.1, Windows support will come in the future releases.